Read This First

 Prompt 4: But axioms themselves cannot escape their dependence on induction.
 Axioms held by human minds have been acquired inductively.
 Right?

-The central claim is this: The point touches on a nuanced debate within epistemology and the philosophy of logic about the nature and justification of axioms.
+In plain terms: The point touches on a nuanced debate within epistemology and the philosophy of logic about the nature and justification of axioms.

 This middle step carries forward self-evident.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 Axioms are typically understood as foundational principles or statements that are accepted without proof within a particular logical system or mathematical framework.
 They serve as the starting points from which theorems and further knowledge within that system are derived.
 The acceptance of axioms is often based on their self-evident nature, their necessity for the coherence of the system, or their utility in generating useful and consistent results.